Police release map tracking person of interest in Brown University shooting manhunt

 Providence police released a map showing confirmed sightings of a person of interest in the Brown University shooting probe (@Rep Nancy Mace/X)

-PROVIDENCE, RHODE ISLAND: The search for the suspect in the deadly shooting at Brown University continued into its sixth day on Wednesday, December 17, as authorities released new information aimed at advancing the investigation.
+PROVIDENCE, RHODE ISLAND: The search for the suspect in the deadly shooting at Brown University continued into its fifth day on Wednesday, December 17, as authorities released new information aimed at advancing the investigation.

 Providence police published a map detailing where a person of interest was seen before and after the attack, and asked the public to help identify an individual who crossed paths with that person.